jziesing/launchpad_api/README.md

 ## Overview
-The [LaunchPad](https://elements.heroku.com/addons/launchpad) add-on allows developers to generate a Ruby on Rails REST API based on a Postgres database.
-The add-on is typically used in conjunction with Heroku Connect, which means that a Salesforce customer can generate a REST API based on their existing Salesforce schema, greatly accelerating the process of building a Salesforce-integrated web or mobile solution.
+The [LaunchPad](https://elements.heroku.com/addons/launchpad) add-on allows Salesforce customers to build and launch web and mobile applications 2x faster.
+The add-on is used in conjunction with Heroku Connect, which means that a Salesforce customer can generate a REST API based on their existing Salesforce schema, greatly accelerating the process of building a Salesforce-integrated web or mobile solution.

 Unlike traditional add-ons, this add-on is only useful when attached to the [LaunchPad API](github.com/launchpadlab/launchpad_api) application that is generated from our [Deploy to Heroku](#1-deploy-to-heroku) button.
 The add-on itself simply provides a license key.
 Without a license key, the installation process will not succeed.